Getlabs Webhooks

 -

-Once you have an endpoint setup and configured on your server you can register that
+Once you have an endpoint setup and configured on your server you can

 Webhooks